-Benefits of registered clusters in ACK
+Benefits of registered clusters

 - Use cloud computing resources to scale out self-managed Kubernetes clusters that are deployed in data centers.
-For example, manually or set the system to automatically adjust the number of Elastic Compute Service (ECS) instances or ECS bare metal instances in self-managed Kubernetes clusters that are deployed in data centers.
+For example, you can manually or set the system to automatically adjust the number of Elastic Compute Service (ECS) instances or ECS bare metal instances in self-managed Kubernetes clusters that are deployed in data centers.

 - Use the Application Center feature of ACK to centrally manage application lifecycles and GitOps delivery pipelines for all Kubernetes clusters deployed on the cloud and in data centers.
 To achieve this goal, you must register external Kubernetes clusters in the ACK console so that you can manage all Kubernetes clusters by using the same control plane.